Why choose the State Fairgrounds?

 LR Harrill Center

-tables are available to seat an additional 150 people.
+The LR Harrill Center is ideal for smaller company meetings, family reunions, civic groups and youth activities.
+The center has a heated/air conditioned dining hall with kitchen facilities.
+The maximum capacity in the dining hall is 225 persons, but outdoor picnic tables are available to seat an additional 150 people.
 The center includes restrooms at the dining hall and two free-standing restrooms with showers.
 More info>>

 Pitzer Heritage Circle

 This outdoor area located near the Fairgrounds lake features numerous buildings (including a church, school and blacksmith shop) depicting the cultural history of North Carolina.
 Area also includes a small covered stage and covered shelter.
 It is ideal for company outings, social events, festivals or combined with the nearby Holshouser Building or the Heritage Pavilion to create a larger venue.
 More info>>

 The most recent addition to venue options is the Heritage Pavilion - an open air covered area 84' x 60' (5,040 square feet) featuring a large stone fireplace overlooking a scenic lakeview.
 Popular for corporate events and private social gatherings, this location is ideal for weddings, reunions, fundraisers, business gatherings, and group picnics.
 The Heritage Pavilion is situation on approximately .5 acres located adjacent to the Pitzer Circle on the East and the Harrill Center to the West.